lnug/website/README.md

 Check the package.json file for a full list of commands you can run.

+For the image-gallery, just dump all your photos inside the folder **images/gallery**.
+Then `npm run build` will read the files from that folder and create the markup for the image-gallery page.
+The 3 random images on the home page are inserted there using Javascript with every page refresh

 To run the update you need permission to execute the bin directory.